lucas-richards/Smoothie-App/README.md

 - Future enhancement one: button to upload image
 - Future enhancement two: do not redirect if you log in.
 - Future enhancement three: search button in edit and new smoothie
+- Future enhancement four: add to home page create your own and buttons to smoo and ing